Aninstance/zws-wordpress-contacts-database/readme.txt

 == Future development roadmap ==

 * Add facility for administrators EDIT and DELETE from the database.
-* Add form field to allow contacts to set times when they'd be available.
-* Modify code so only contacts available at the time of request are included in admin contacts view page.
 * Add feature to allow contacts to modify their own stored data.
 This would necessitate creating a password at sign-up.
 * Add function to email administrators when new contacts register.
 * All selection of country, to extend functionality to other countries besides the UK; e.g. USA zipcodes, then lock down to country specific searches.
 * Swap out the target postcode form, for AJAX address search form, and use that when calculating distances instead of: target postcode => contacts postcodes.
+* Add ability for administrator to select not to include the day/time request.
+(When not, remove section from registration form, times button from display pages, and submit defaults of 00:00 to database).
 * Add presentation polish.
 * Refactor code to tidy up the mess!